bassjobsen/bootstrap-a11y-theme/README.md

     <link href="a11ytheme.min.css" rel="stylesheet">

-NB if you recompiled Bootstrap, you only will need the recompiled CSS
+NB if you recompiled Bootstrap, you only will need the recompiled CSS.

+Also try the [Bootstrap Accessibility Plugin](http://paypal.github.io/bootstrap-accessibility-plugin/), This plugin adds accessibility mark-up to the default components of Bootstrap 3 to make them accessible for keyboard and screen reader users.

 HTML
 ----